See Your Dentist by Age One

+You should always clean your baby's teeth after his or her last bottle and before he or she goes to sleep.
 The dentist can show you how to daily clean the teeth.
 There are some tricks to help you, such as laying the child back and cradling the head in your lap.
 You can start cleaning the teeth with a clean washcloth even before you start using a small baby-sized toothbrush.
 The dentist may also discuss when to start using toothpaste and why to use just a pea-size amount.

 Usually, the first teeth come in around six months of age.
 But every child is different.
 Some babies are even born with their first tooth while others don't get the first tooth until after a year old.
 The two bottom front teeth are typically the first to come, followed by the top front teeth.
 But this can vary, too.
 The dentist will check the teeth to ensure they are coming in okay and give you some tips on how to help your baby through this experience.
 The dentists may discuss teething gels, cold teething rings, etc. and what can help when you're away from home.

 The dentist will check the teeth to see if there are any cavities starting.
 If there are small areas of beginning decay, the dentist may put a fluoride varnish on the teeth.
 This can "heal" the beginning stages of a cavity if it's caught soon enough.

 If your baby does already have a cavity, the dentist may want to treat it in the office or he may need to go to the hospital or surgical center.
 The dentist may also refer you to a pediatric dentist that specializes in treating children with dental treatment needs.